sebastopolys/apiusers/README.md

 After accessing the endpoint, more details about each user will be displayed when any of the values of table is clicked

+The users detail popup works on AJAX request and a new API call is made on each click, using the same class that is used for the users table: ```ApiCall.php```

 The table is displayed on a custom template, it is not a post or a page recognized by WP.

 Because of this, a class named ```Prevent404.php``` will prevent WP treating the endpoint as a 404 page / error